MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/portal-branding-customization.md

 Yes, it is possible and can be achieved in two ways.

-* **Method 1** : All the courses enrollment on the portal must be set to “Only admins can enroll users”.
+* **Method 1**: All the courses enrollment on the portal must be set to “Only admins can enroll users”.
 This way courses that are set to admin only will not be displayed on the home page.

-* **Method 2** : You can have your own custom homepage and simply set redirection triggers to the sign-in page, which allows the customers to bypass our default homepage.
+* **Method 2**: You can have your custom homepage and simply set redirection triggers to the sign-in page, which allows the customers to bypass our default homepage.

 For more information and support on how to enable this, please contact us via [**HelpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630).